Recommended Countries for Getting a Second Passport through Investment

 • St. Kitts and Nevis are the original founders of the passport-through-investment program, and it’s still worth pursuing.

 • Saint Lucia has the largest variety of ways to qualify for its passport by investment program.
 Vanuatu has the fastest turnaround time of any of these choices.
+We have a full Vanuatu citizenship review if you want to explore that option in depth.

 Let’s look at each country in more detail.